April 24, 2017

 It’s important to note that studies presented at medical meetings are considered preliminary, but the promises of these drugs offer new hope for many migraine sufferers.

 At Healthcare Associates of Texas, we specialize in finding the optimal treatment for you.
 Our headache specialists work with you to help you find the optimal treatment for your chronic headache pain.
-Call our appointment line at (972) 258-7499, or contact us by email.
+Book an appointment today.